Introduction to Nursing Resumes

 What am I particularly good at?

-As an LPN you should already know what nursing skills you’re good at.
-It’s easy to see how those skills will transfer to your RN job, e.g. “I am great at patient interviewing and can often get the “true” story out of my patients”.
+As a nurse you should already know many of the nursing skills you’re good at.
+It’s easy to see how those skills will transfer to your RN job, e.g. “I am great at patient interviewing, and can often get the “true” story out of my patients”.

 Why do I want to work with this potential employer?

 “I want to work with this potential employer because I think that I will learn.
 I will get to use my “people skills” every day”.